runwayml/learn/docs/how-to/use-models.md

 <iframe width="560" height="515" src="https://www.youtube.com/embed/db1USOwbRPQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 The easiest way to run a model is with a fast GPU-enabled computer in RunwayML's cloud infrastructure, or **Remote GPU**.
 This [uses credits](https://support.runwayml.com/credits-and-plans/how-much-does-runway-cost), but models run much faster than when using your computer's local CPU.
-Some models are only available for Remote GPU and not available to download locally.
+Many models are only available for Remote GPU and not available to download locally.

 Related Technical Support Resources:
 * [Remote GPU](https://support.runwayml.com/en/articles/3059347-remote-gpu)